rocky-linux/documentation/docs/books/learning_bash/03-data-entry-and-manipulations.md

 | `-d`   | Specifies the field separator.                                   |
 | `-f`   | Specifies the order number of the columns to select.             |

-The main interest of this command will be its association with a stream, for example the `grep` command and the `|` pipe.
+The main benefit of this command will be its association with a stream, for example the `grep` command and the `|` pipe.

 * The `grep` command works "vertically" (isolation of one line from all the lines in the file).
 * The combination of the two commands allows for the  **isolation of a specific field in the file**.